SuchitraShankar07/LSM/docs/documentation.md

 ## LSM development:

-Notes:
+### Kernel hooks and LSM:

-- Kernel hook is a technique where a system call is slightly modified by a "hook".
+Kernel hook is a technique where a system call is slightly modified by a "hook".
 This can be done for legitimate puposes but can also be exploited by malware.

+LSMs are not modules, but extensions which provide a framework for kernel hooks

+In order to see the list of running LSMs, the following command can be executed.

+`cat /sys/kernel/security/lsm`